Are neurofeedback and biofeedback appropriate for you?

 How much does it cost?
 Does insurance cover neurofeedback?

 Most trainings require many sessions.
 We do our best to work within your budget, offering tiered fees depending on your income.
 We are happy to work out payment plans with you as needed.
-We accept cash, checks and credit cards.
+We accept cash, checks, and credit cards.
 Depending on your health care plan and diagnosis, you may receive partial reimbursement for biofeedback and psychotherapy.
 We can provide you with a superbill.
 We also offer discounts from 10 to 20% for multiple sessions paid in advance.
-We sometimes have lower income options for work with our qualified interns as well as low income and financial hardship options.